openstack/nova/doc/source/user/aggregates.rst

 a mechanism to allow administrators to assign key-value pairs to groups of machines.
-Each node can have multiple aggregates, each aggregate can have multiple key-value pairs, and the same key-value pair can be assigned to multiple aggregate.
-This information can be used in the scheduler to enable advanced scheduling, to set up xen hypervisor resources pools or to define logical groups for migration.
+Each node can have multiple aggregates, each aggregate can have multiple key-value pairs, and the same key-value pair can be assigned to multiple aggregates.
+This information can be used in the scheduler to enable advanced scheduling, to set up Xen hypervisor resources pools or to define logical groups for migration.
 For more information, including an example of associating a group of hosts to a flavor, see :ref:`host-aggregates`.